7 Bergamot Essential Oil Benefits, How To Use, & Side Effects

 What Is Bergamot Essential Oil?

-This essential oil is derived from bergamot, a citrus fruit from the family of Esperidea (also called Rutaceae).
+This essential oil is derived from bergamot fruit, a citrus fruit from the family of Esperidea (also called Rutaceae).
 The fruit resembles a lemon and is known by the botanical name Citrus bergamia.
 The oil is extracted from its rind (peel).
 The fruit is named after a place called Bergamot in south Italy, where it is extensively grown.
 However, bergamot oil originates from Asia.

 Citrus bergamot tree, a result of the crossbreeding of lemon and orange trees, has large oval-shaped leaves similar to those of lemon trees.
 The properties of bergamot oil are very similar to those of orange oil, which also has therapeutic effects.
 The oil is known for its distinctive aroma, and is used for making cosmetic products, natural deodorizers, and massaging products.
 It is also used in natural remedies for the treatment of several diseases.